christophernhill/nese/network/file_transfer_performance/measurement/README.md

 - the source storage system have adequate read performance
 - the sending device that transmits data into the network needs to be adequately configured
-- the network speed between the sending device and the receiving device needs to be sufficient
+- the network speed over the transfer network between the sending device and the receiving device needs to be sufficient
 - the receiving device that consumes from the network needs to be adequately configured
 - the sink storage system have adequare write performance